marcotoronto/rdm-test/content/05-3_Admin_Deposit.md

 If you want to display your Dataverse collection or dataset on your personal or project website, Borealis provides code for two widgets:

 1. Dataverse collection <b>Search Box Widget</b> allows users to search your Dataverse collection without leaving your site
 2. Dataverse collection <b>Listings Widget</b> shows all your Dataverse collections and datasets and allows users to view their contents and even download files directly from your site.
+See an example here from our colleagues at the UBC Housing Research Collaborative  - https://housingresearchcollaborative.allard.ubc.ca/dataverse/

 To get the widget code,
 1. Go to the main page of a published Dataverse collection or dataset,